Analysis | A day-by-day guide to Congress’s high-stakes budget week

 Wednesday: Democrats could decide to go it alone on the debt ceiling

-If Senate Democrats’ pressure campaign on the debt ceiling doesn’t move enough Republicans, they’ll quickly have to rework all their plans to avoid the government shutting down this week and a catastrophic default on U.S. debts. next month.
+If Senate Democrats’ pressure campaign on the debt ceiling doesn’t move enough Republicans, they’ll quickly have to rework all their plans to avoid the government shutting down this week and a catastrophic default on U.S. debts next month.

 That means by this point in the week, Democrats may be voting on a spending bill that doesn’t mention the debt ceiling.
 They’ll need to get it passed in the Senate and the House by midnight Friday, when the government runs out of funds to keep federal agencies open.
 Republicans have said they’ll vote for a government funding bill that doesn’t mention the debt ceiling.

 Once the government is temporarily funded, Democrats will be working to raise the debt ceiling on their own.
 They’re up against a clock.
-No one knows exactly when the Treasury Department will run out of money to pay its bills, but it will probably be sometime in mid October.
+No one knows exactly when the Treasury Department will run out of money to pay its bills, but it will probably be sometime in mid-October.
 To dodge a Republican filibuster, Democrats will have to perform a tricky budgetary maneuver, known as reconciliation.
 Democrats aren’t so sure this can be done on time, and they’re furious at Republicans for making them take this risk.

 Thursday: The deadline to fund the government